qazwart/ivy.dir/README.txt

 STANDARD DIRECTORY STRUCTURE
 ============================

-There are several Macros that expect the standard Maven directory structure.
-The exception will be a directory called ${basedir}/archive.
+We will standardize on the Maven directory structure.
+Except there will be a directory called ${basedir}/archive.
 Any files in this directory will be automatically archived by the Jenkins CI system.

 * src/main/java - All current java source files